Skip to main content

 • Stamp Duty Land Tax (SDLT)

-Where the purchase price is above a certain threshold, SDLT is payable.
-SDLT is payable at different rates dependent on property ownership status.
-A first-time buyer may pay a lower rate.
-A buyer who already owns property elsewhere will usually pay a higher rate.
+SDLT is payable where the purchase price is above a certain threshold.
+It is payable at different rates depending on property ownership status.
+A first-time buyer may pay a lower rate, while a buyer who already owns property elsewhere will usually pay a higher rate.

 • Capital Gains Tax (CGT)

-Where a property is not occupied as the primary residence of the owner, any gain made when selling the property is likely to be subject to CGT.
+Where a property is not occupied as the owner’s primary residence, any gain made when selling the property is likely to be subject to CGT.

 • Inheritance Tax (IHT)

 Where the parent is the legal owner, this may enable them to retain control of the asset, but if they already own property, it may give rise to higher rates of stamp duty as an additional charge is made on second and further property purchases.
 The property would remain part of the parent’s asset base for CGT and IHT purposes, forming part of their estate on death and with no principal private residence relief for CGT on any subsequent sale.
-Any rent received by the parent would form part of their taxable income and there would be no occupier rent-a-room relief.
+Any rent received by the parent would form part of their taxable income, and there would be no rent-a-room relief for the occupier.
 If a mortgage were needed, the property may be treated on a buy-to-let basis with associated rental income criteria needing to be met.

-Buying through a trust could bring greater asset protection for the parent’s capital while also being set up in such a way as to enable the purchase to benefit from SDLT and income tax reliefs, although the pros and cons will vary, depending on how the trust has been set up.
-This can also determine what flexibility there is in enabling a subsequent sale of the property and return of funds when studies are complete.
-Trusts may be beneficial also in IHT planning, but while there may be a long term benefit this approach may give rise to immediate and subsequent IHT charges which must be taken into account.
+Buying through a trust could bring greater asset protection for the parent’s capital while also being set up in such a way as to enable the purchase to benefit from SDLT and income tax reliefs.
+However, the pros and cons will vary, depending on how the trust has been set up.
+This can also determine the flexibility in enabling a subsequent sale of the property and return of funds when studies are complete.
+Trusts may also be beneficial in IHT planning, but while there may be a long-term benefit, this approach may give rise to immediate and subsequent IHT charges, which must be considered.

-If you have any queries relating to this article and student accommodation, speak to property solicitor Kane Robin or private client partner James McMullan today.
+If you have any questions about this article or student accommodation, speak to commercial property partner John Gillette or private client partner James McMullan today.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.